omoleiyanuoluwa519-jpg/Git-Playground/README.md

-this is our git playground
+this is our git playground (updated)